Handling a complaint Sexual harassment

 Keep an open mind

-You should not let your own views influence a situation or dismiss a concern.
-For example:
+You should not let your own views or feelings influence you handle a complaint.

-• if you get on well with the person accused of sexual harassment, or think they're a decent person, this should not influence how you handle the situation
+• you get on well with the person accused of sexual harassment

-• behaviour you personally do not find offensive or unwanted might have a very different effect on someone else
+Something that you would not find offensive or unwanted can feel very different to someone else.

-You should not doubt a sexual harassment complaint simply because it happened away from other people or nobody else witnessed it.
+You should not doubt a sexual harassment complaint simply because nobody else witnessed it.

 You must not ignore or cover up a sexual harassment complaint.